SystemsApproach/ops/lifecycle.rst

 different build tools for their individual projects (which we've been referring to in generic terms as subsystems), and we will employ a simple second-level tool to integrate the output of all those sophisticated first-level tools.
-Our choice for the second-level tool is Jenkins, which provides little more than a means to define a sequence of scripts (called jobs) to run in response to some event, such as a patch being checked into the Code Repo.
+Our choice for the second-level mechanism is Jenkins, a job automation tool that system admins have been using for years, but which has recently been adapted and extended to automate CI/CD pipelines.

 .. _reading_jenkins:
 .. admonition:: Further Reading